A fun, open and soulful journey through the high spirited energy of the Japanese taiko drum, blended with percussive sounds and festive song and dance

 YuNiOn takes people on a fun, open and soulful journey through the high spirited energy of the Japanese taiko drum, blended with percussive sounds and festive song and dance.

-They have performed in Hamer Hall (Melbourne), Sydney Recital Centre, Canberra Theatre, Brisbane Concert Hall, and Adelaide Festival Theatre.
+In Australia, Graham and Masae have performed in Hamer Hall (Melbourne), Sydney Recital Centre, Canberra Theatre, Brisbane Concert Hall, and Adelaide Festival Theatre.
 They have also composed many works and directed major events across Australia.
-Highlights include the Sydney Festival First Night 2012 for 150 drummers, major corporate events for Toyota and AMEX as well as composing, directing and choreographing music for theatre and DVD film.
-In 2017 YuNiOn has performed at the Art Not Apart Festival, The National Folk Festival, Japanese Winter Night with the Satsuki Odamura Koto Ensemble, will do a New Zealand Tour for the second time and a tour to Perth, Western Australia.
+Highlights include the Sydney Festival First Night 2011 for 150 drummers, major corporate events for Toyota and AMEX, composing, directing and choreographing music for theatre and DVD film.

 Masae Ikegawa was born in Kagawa, Shikoku, Japan and at age 5 she started playing taiko in a local kids group in Marugame city.

 In 1997 she joined Manno Daiko, a taiko group from Manno town – Kagawa.
 For the next 2 years she performed with Manno Daiko throughout the Kagawa and Kansai areas as well as touring to the USA.